 These Chewy Pumpkin Cookies are perfect for fall.
 They have warm, cozy spices and real pumpkin in the cookie dough.
 I topped my pumpkin spice cookies with cinnamon sugar and loaded them with white chocolate and pecans!

-For more pumpkin treats, try this Pumpkin Cheesecake Bars Recipe.
+For more pumpkin treats, try my pumpkin chocolate chip cookies and this Pumpkin Cheesecake Bars Recipe.
 You’ll also love my Easy Pumpkin Biscotti Recipe for pairing with your morning coffee!

 Pumpkin Sugar Cookies